 3. Juan Soto, Dominican Republic

 Some prospects take time getting adjusted to the Majors.
 That wasn’t the case for Soto.
-Signed by the Nationals on July 2, 2015, the left fielder made his big league debut in ‘18.
-In only two seasons, Soto has established himself as not only the future of the team, but as one of the best future talents in all of baseball.
-He amassed 153 hits, 110 RBIs, 34 home runs and 110 runs while slashing .282/.401/.548 last year.
-Defensively, he led NL left fielders with a .993 fielding percentage.
-Soto broke out during the Nats’ ‘19 World Series quest, when he belted five postseason homers, all while not turning 21 until Oct.
-25 last year.
+Signed by the Nationals on July 2, 2015, the outfielder made his big league debut in ‘18.
+In only three seasons, Soto has established himself as a centerpiece of the Nats and as a National League MVP Award contender.
+In '20, he became the youngest player to win the NL batting title by hitting .351 at 21 years old.
+Soto broke out during the Nats’ 2019 World Series quest, when he belted five postseason homers.

 4. Andres Galarraga, Venezuela